-Join Judy Steiner-Williams for an in-depth discussion in this video Writing the table of contents and list of illustrations, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Writing the table of contents and list of illustrations, part of Writing a Business Report.

 - Have you ever wondered if the magazine you're reading…has an article on a specific topic,…or ever needed to find one exact chapter in a book?…If so, you probably looked at the table of contents.…Why?…Because the table of contents…quickly gives the reader that information.…So in business reports, that table of contents…gives the reader an overview, a preliminary guide.…The first item on the table of contents will probably be…the list of illustrations, followed by…the executive summary, the last two prefatory parts.…